 Greenhouse gas emission reporting excludes emissions from investments (including loans to third party organisations), spend associated with use of financial intermediaries (e.g. exchanges) or interest payments made to depositors on interest bearing accounts and employee commuting (except where HSBC provides this service in its Global Technology Centres and Global Service Centres).
-It also excludes carbon equivalent emissions arising from other greenhouse gases on the basis that these are negligible and/or cannot be calculated with a sufficient level of reliability, however, CO2e factors were used wherever available, in which case elements of other greenhouse gases would have been included in total emissions.
-CO2e is reported in metric tonnes in HSBC reporting.
+It also excludes carbon equivalent emissions arising from other greenhouse gases (methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PCFs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3)), however, CO2e factors are used when available, in which case elements of other greenhouse gases would have been included in total emissions.
+CO2e is reported in metric tonnes.